CanyonSkull-OS/PF-Theory-24k-0855/Theory Assignments/Assign1/Problem4.md

 *Approach*:
-Take the necessary inputs and use a while loop with IF statements to add price of all items chosen.
+Take the necessary inputs and use a while loop with IF statements to add price of all items chosen, and display the change and total

 *IPO*: